motarski/kubernetes-on-prem/README.md

 - Everything is automated.
 Installing requirements is now 'one-step script'
 - Platform auto detection upon installing requirements (Linux or Mac)
 - `Ubuntu` is now used for nodes and HAProxy. `CentOS` for the NFS
-- Database of the demo wordpress site is now deployed as stateful set
+- WordPress database is now deployed as stateful set

 ## Infrastructure as code - IaC

-- Immutable infrastructure approach.
-Provisioning VM's with Vagrant
+- Immutable infrastructure provisioned with Vagrant
 - Configuration management with Ansible
 - Installing requirements with Bash scripts